AB

 - Recycling services are organized and paid for by a condominium board, HOA (Home Owners Association), or apartment building owner, rather than through the municipality.

 As per the regulation, institutional and visitor accommodations are NOT eligible to receive services through this program.
+These include:

 How the program works